Shmulik-G/SecondMaxNumInArrayExample/README.md

 # SecondMaxNumInArrayExample

-# This Is A Program To Find The Max Second Number In Array# SecondMaxNumInArrayExample
+# This Is A Program To Find The Max Second Number In Array